eremetic-framework/eremetic/README.md

       "host_path": "/var/run/docker.sock"
     }
   ],
-  // Array of Objects, ports to forward to the container "ports": [
+  // Array of Objects, ports to forward to the container.
+  // Assigned host ports are available as environment variables (e.g. PORT0, PORT1 and so on with PORT being an alias for PORT0).
+  "ports": [
     {
       "container_port": 80,